 The non-Federal entity or applicant for a Federal award must disclose, in a timely manner, in writing to the Federal awarding agency or pass-through entity all violations of Federal criminal law involving fraud, bribery, or gratuity violations potentially affecting the Federal award.
-Non-Federal entities that have received a Federal award including the term and condition outlined in appendix XII of 2 CFR Part 200 are required to report certain civil, criminal, or administrative proceedings to SAM.gov.
+Non-Federal entities that have received a Federal award including the term and condition outlined in appendix XII of 2 CFR Part 200 are required to report certain civil, criminal, or administrative proceedings to SAM (currently FAPIIS).
 Failure to make required disclosures can result in any of the remedies described in 2 CFR 200.339.
 (See also 2 CFR part 180, 31 U.S.C. § 3321, and 41 U.S.C. § 2313.)
 [85 FR 49539, Aug.
 13, 2020]

-Applicants and subrecipients (if applicable) are encouraged to allocate sufficient costs in the project budget to cover the costs associated for personnel and data infrastructure needs to support performance management and program evaluation needs including but not limited to independent program and project audits to mitigate risks for fraud, waste, and abuse.
+Applicants and subrecipients (if applicable) are encouraged to allocate sufficient costs in the project budget to cover the costs associated for Questions about this FOA?
+Email FY23conversionFOA@ee.doe.gov Problems with EERE Exchange?
+Email EERE-ExchangeSupport@hq.doe.gov Include FOA name and number in subject line. personnel and data infrastructure needs to support performance management and program evaluation requirements, including but not limited to independent program and project audits to mitigate risks for fraud, waste, and abuse.

-xxiii.
+xxv.
 Human Subjects Research